 Cultivate Tools for Coping

-Because nonverbal therapy brings our whole bodies into the work, our systems’ processing does not end when a session comes to close.
+Because non-talk therapeutic approaches bring our whole bodies into the work, our systems’ processing does not end when a session comes to a close.

 We know this and prepare our clients by resourcing with them.
 Resourcing is the process of identifying and developing coping and calming techniques that an individual can utilize when overwhelmed, disoriented, experiencing distress, or general anxiety.